 This selection of restaurants in Puerto Rico's capital represents the best of the best—whether an affordable, rustic neighborhood eatery or a posh culinary superstar.
-Next time you are in San Juan, try one of these top-rated restaurants for a highly satisfying meal!

 Most Puerto Ricans, from blue-collar workers to senators to celebrities, would agree on this: when you want true, old-fashioned, home-cooked Puerto Rican food, you just can't beat La Casita Blanca.
 Set in a quiet corner of Santurce, this place is a no-frills local eatery where you can find terrific local staples.
 The best day to go is Sunday when heaping cauldrons of the food Puerto Ricans love are lined up for a gut-busting feast.